“In Rotterdam, you can follow your dreams.”

 São Tomé and Príncipe, Fulvio

 Fulvio is still very enthusiastic about the city, starting with its diversity.
-“There are so many different cultures, foods, and music here.
-I love colorful festivals like the summer carnival.”
-She enjoys these because different nationalities share their cultures.
-Fulvio is active in the music scene herself and also wants to share her culture from São Tomé and Príncipe.
+“There are so many different cultures, foods and types of music here.
+I love colourful festivals like the summer carnival.”
+He enjoys these because different nationalities share their cultures.
+Fulvio is active in the music scene himself and also wants to share his culture from São Tomé and Príncipe.
 “The music, the food, the dance.
 Everything.”

 Church and nature